 When it comes to VPNs, the story is no different.
-You’re more likely to find a VPN provider that makes a Linux app than one who invests time and money into developing an app for one of Microsoft’s unpopular mobile operating systems.
+You’re more likely to find a VPN provider that makes a Linux app than one that invests time and money into developing an app for one of Microsoft’s unpopular mobile operating systems.
+Not all is lost, though.
+Although limited, there are some options.
+We’ve done our homework and identified the best VPNs for Windows phones.

 - Speed and reliability